scitia/lincoln/README.md

 ## Summary

 This small library provides functionalities to calculate solution for linear congruence equasions.
 Please report any problems or bugs you notice.
+If you notice any problems please report it as an issue or give feedback if you want to extend this small library with another more advanced topics :smiley: